Home Health Care Agencies

 Frequently Asked Questions

-What services do home health care agencies in Nebraska provide?
+What types of services do home health care agencies in Nebraska provide?

-Nebraska's home health care agencies offer a variety of services, including skilled nursing, physical therapy, occupational therapy, and assistance with daily living activities.
-These services are designed to support seniors' health and independence at home.
+Home health care agencies in Nebraska offer a range of services, including skilled nursing, physical therapy, occupational therapy, and personal care assistance to help seniors live independently.

-How are home health care agencies regulated in Nebraska?
+How can I verify the credentials of a home health care agency in Nebraska?

-Are there financial assistance options for home health care in Nebraska?
+Does Nebraska offer financial assistance for home health care services?

 How do I file a complaint against a home health care agency in Nebraska?